MuhtasimTanmoy/notebook/books/system design interview.md

 - Vertical Scaling
     - Vertical scaling has a hard limit.
 It is impossible to add unlimited CPU and memory to a single server.
     - Vertical scaling does not have failover and redundancy.
 If one server goes down, the website/app goes down with it completely.

-- Load balancer with private IP to support webtier
+- Load balancer with private IP to support website
 - Data tier
     - Master slave
 - Cache tier
-    - Read through cache
+    - Read through the cache
 - CDN
     - Cache static assets
 - Stateless web tier
-    - NoSQl to handle session data
+    - NoSQL to handle session data
 - Data centers
     - geo-DNS routed
 - Message Queue
 - Logging, metrics, automation
-- Database shrad
+- Database shard
     - Celebrity problem
     - Join and de-normalization